joerischasfoort/money-macro/_posts/the monetary financial system/2021-7-2-dutch-vs-america-middle-class.md

 # Round 3 labour market conditions

 Okay, so things are starting to look a bit bleak for the American economic system.
 Let’s be clear … while it was to be expected that falling out of the Middle class is rougher in the USA, the system can make it up by having a better labour market.
 After all, if Joe really wants to work and can easily find a new job, then it doesn’t really matter that the unemployment benefits are worse.

 So, let’s now assume that an economic recovery has finally set in on both sides of the Atlantic.
 Jolien is ready to transition back to a high paying job and, with his faith in the American dream is shaken, Joe is particularly eager to climb back from his hardship.

 But, with this level of benefits… as Ronald Reagan said surely don’t really want to work at all?
-Welll I couldn’t find that in the data, despite the extensive social safety net, the number of people who can work and actually do, the labour force participation rate, in the Netherlands is actually… higher at 83% versus 78% in the USA (source).
+Welll I couldn’t find that in the data, despite the extensive social safety net, the number of people who can work and actually do, the labour force participation rate, in the Netherlands is actually… higher at [83% versus 78%](https://data.oecd.org/emp/labour-force-participation-rate.htm) in the USA.

 Okay, another option might be that employers surely don’t want to work in such a country with this huge benefits system, and so it must be difficult for Jolien to find a job.
 Well, not if you look at the unemployment statistics.
 In fact, Jolien’s chances are a bit better in the Netherlands, which has an unemployment rate of 3.5% as of 2021, while Joe in the U.S. competes in a labour market with an unemployment rate of 6.1%.
-That being said, both countries seem to be doing quite a bit better than the average European Union unemployment rate of 8.1%, and much better than for example Spain with a massive unemployment rate of 15.3% (source).
+That being said, both countries seem to be doing quite a bit better than the average European Union unemployment rate of 8.1%, and much better than for example Spain with a massive unemployment rate of 15.3% [source](https://data.oecd.org/unemp/unemployment-rate.htm#indicator-chart).

 Therefore, eventually, both Joe and Jolien will find a new job and reclaim their old level of income.
 However, then the question becomes, will they be able to find a high quality job?, meaning that it is stable and has good benefits
 In my research for this video, I discovered that both the Dutch and American systems there are multiple types of work arrangements of which some are clearly more desirable than others …

 For example, in the Dutch labour market there are contracts for:

 1.	fixed-term employees,
 2.	permanent employees,
 3.	temporary staff via employed via an agency,
 4.	and finally… independent contractors

 And here you will see what some call the beauty, and what others might call the wickedness, of economics at work.
 You see, the Dutch model just wanted stability and benefits for Jolien.
 But, at the same time it wanted to give employers some flexibility to fire Jolien if she was a bad employee or if the business environment really requires it.

 But, these two: stability & flexibility are obviously opposites.
 And that’s how the Dutch ended up with such a fractured labour market.
 With some contracts really being better than others.

 For example, take the first two contracts: they differ in flexibility.
-Confusingly, the fixed-term contract is the most flexible because … as the name suggests
-… it is applicable for a fixed term of … for example 6 months.
+Confusingly, the fixed-term contract is the most flexible because … as the name suggests … it is applicable for a fixed term of … for example 6 months.
 Then, there is the permanent contract which is ….
 Permanent, unless there is a really good reason to fire Jolien like her breaking the law, or her misbehaving.
-But in that case the employer can proof with a whole bunch of paperwork (source).
+But in that case the employer can proof with a whole [bunch of paperwork](https://www.oecd.org/els/emp/Netherlands-EPL.pdf).

 And so, and this is the economics bit, employers had a very strong incentive to get around this pesky permanent contract by giving employees one fixed term contract, and another, and another, and go on and on indefinitely
 But, that’s not where it stopped.
-At some point, Dutch employers also convinced the other participants in the economic model, unions and the government, to allow the temporary staff via an agency and independent contractor arrangement which not only allow them to be more flexible but also also allowed them to give these types of workers less benefits.
+At some point, Dutch employers also convinced the other participants in the economic model, unions and the government, to allow the temporary staff via an agency and independent contractor arrangement which not only allow them to be more flexible but also allowed them to give these types of workers less benefits.

-But, much to Joliens delight, it seems that employers might have overplayed their hands a little with this increased flexibility as a new deal between unions and employers seems to be inevitable (source).
+But, much to Joliens' delight, it seems that employers might have overplayed their hands a little with this increased flexibility as a new deal between unions and employers seems to be [inevitable](https://www.abu.nl/kennisbank/toekomst-van-werk/ser-advies-geeft-helderheid-over-positie-uitzendwerk/).

 That being, said what does the current state of the Dutch labour market mean for Jolien?

 Obviously, Jolien wants that sweet sweet permanent contract.
 Not only will this give her peace of mind, this will also give her tangible benefits like helping her get a higher mortgage or stand up to her boss every once in a while.

-Luckily for her, given that 61% of people (source) who work do have a permanent contract, Jolien still has quite a good shot at getting that sought after permanent contract to ensure her middle class lifestyle for the foreseeable future.
+Luckily for her, given that [61% of people](https://longreads.cbs.nl/dynamiek-op-de-nederlandse-arbeidsmarkt-2019/arbeidsmarkttransities-in-nederland-een-overzicht/) who work do have a permanent contract, Jolien still has quite a good shot at getting that sought after permanent contract to ensure her middle class lifestyle for the foreseeable future.
 And, to be honest, even for Jolien, some flexibility might not be bad because it allows employers to better separate her from bad employees.

 Alright, now, let’s look at Joe’s position in the United States labour market and compare it to that of Jolien.

-First of all, Joe has to deal with less complexity since, there isn’t a big distinction between permanent and fixed-term contracts in the States since employer might pretty much just fire Joe on the spot and don’t have to justify that choice in most cases (OECD).
+First of all, Joe has to deal with less complexity since, there isn’t a big distinction between permanent and fixed-term contracts in the States since employer might pretty much just fire Joe on the spot and don’t have to justify that choice [in most cases](https://www.oecd.org/els/emp/United States.pdf).
 However, even for employees there is some duality and that is whether or not they work full-time.
 The reason for this is that if Joe works full-time for his employer he often does qualify for health insurance and other benefits, while if he works part-time, he doesn’t qualify.

 You can imagine how this system might be abused
-But, to be fair, just over 33% (28+23mil source) of American workers don’t qualify for these benefits, and of these 51 million unlucky bastards most are actually full-time workers.
+But, to be fair, just over 33% ([28+23mil](https://www.usaretirement.org/millions-american-workers-still-lack-access-401k)) of American workers don’t qualify for these benefits, and of these 51 million unlucky bastards most are actually full-time workers.

 Furthermore, in the U.S. there is also a difference between contractors and employees.
 However this difference is much more important for Joe since, unlike the Dutch system, the U.S. economic system does not provide good health insurance and other benefits to the middle class, and has delegated this responsibility to employers instead.
 Therefore, a no-benefits contractor life would be much harder for Joe than for Jolien.
-However, on the bright side, it does appear that the chance of Joe becoming a contractor is slightly less than for Jolien since, according to some of the latest data, contractors only make up about 6.9% (10.6 million out of 153 total) of the U.S. labour force (source).
+However, on the bright side, it does appear that the chance of Joe becoming a contractor is slightly less than for Jolien since, according to some of the latest data, contractors only make up about 6.9% ([10.6 million out of 153 total](https://www.bls.gov/news.release/conemp.htm)) of the U.S. labour force.

-Judgement with econoboi
+## Judgement with econoboi

 So, who won and why?
 Econoboi: